ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/fastdesk_getting_started_guide_macos.md

 ![Image 3: macOS installation finished](files/Installation_finishedmacos.PNG "Image 3: macOS installation finished")

-## Step 2 - Logging into the FASTdesk Portal
+## Step 2 - Logging into the FastDesk Portal

 Once the "Citrix Workspace" application is installed, open your web browser and navigate to the Following URL:
 `"https://www.fastdesk.co.uk"`.
 Alternatively, you can simply click the [link here](https://www.fastdesk.co.uk) to take you to the website.
 In terms of web browsers, the web portal is compatible with Safari (7.0 or later), Mozilla Firefox (22.x and later) and Google Chrome (28.x and later)